kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-We can use Server Side Apply to update the PVCs in-place, so that we will not interfere with the user's manual changes, e.g. to `metadata.labels` and `metadata.annotations`.
+We can use Server Side Apply to patch the PVCs, so that we will not interfere with the user's manual changes, e.g. to `metadata.labels` and `metadata.annotations`.